Aniruddha434/Project_buzzV1/CSP_FIX_VERIFICATION.md

 1. Open browser to `http://localhost:5174` (or current port)
 2. Open Developer Tools → Console
 3. Look for: `🔒 CSP Policy (Development): ...`
-4. Verify it includes: `img-src 'self' data: https: http://localhost:5000`
+4. Verify it includes: `img-src 'self' data: blob: https: http://localhost:5000`

 ### **Step 2: Test Image Loading**

 1. Navigate to `/market` page
 2. Check if project images load successfully
+3. Test file upload previews (should use blob URLs)
-3. No more "Refused to load the image" errors should appear
+4. No more "Refused to load the image" errors should appear

 ### **Step 3: Verify CSP Violation Listener**

 1. If any CSP violations occur, they will be logged as: `🚨 CSP Violation:`
+2. Check that no more blob URL violations appear
-2. This helps debug any remaining issues
+3. This helps debug any remaining issues

 ---